LBacchiani/k8s_smart_deployer/README.md

 ARG1 is the kubelet reserved ram
 ARG2 is the kubelet reserved CPU
 ARG3 is the path to the components specification
-ARG4 is the VMs specification file name (it needs to be in the same path specified as ARG3) ARG5 is the value of the <PORT> specified after launching the zephyrus2 container
+ARG4 is the VMs specification file name (it needs to be in the same path specified in ARG3) ARG5 is the value of the <PORT> specified after launching the zephyrus2 container
 ```